 We certainly understand that adult content will go over the head of a very young child, but there is nothing in the tour that is engaging for an infant.
 Young children quickly become bored.
 They squirm and cry and distract other guests who are expecting an adults-only evening.
 You will be distracted by worrying about your baby squirming and crying and bothering other guests.

 Do you offer anything besides walking tours?

 Yes!
 We can talk about anything related to our tours and books to your civic group, newcomers’ club, retirement center, scout troop meeting, Sunday school group, whatever.
 We also offer a step-on guide service for tour buses, and have even come dressed in antebellum costume and served as an open house hostess.
-Our food tours are a blast.
-For the more adventurous, we also offer bike tours and rentals.
+Our food tours are a great way to combine food and history.

 I don’t really like history.
 Will I like this tour?

 Let me answer that with a question.
-Do you like a good story—who doesn’t?
-Then you’ll like our tours because that’s what our tours are all about.
+Do you like a good story?
+Of course you do.
+Then you’ll like our tours because that’s what we’re all about.
 We don’t memorize a script.
 A Franklin on Foot walking tour is storytelling at its best.
 We introduce you to people and events in a way that will make it come alive for you.
 And if you liked history before this tour, you’ll LOVE it when we’re finished with you!

 What about credit cards?

 We can take credit cards at the time of the tour using Square card processing.
 We also take cards by Paypal ahead of time.
 But you still need to make a reservation ahead of time to make sure the tour is available and so we’ll know when you’re coming.
 Call 615-400-3808 to do so.

 I still have questions.
 Can I talk to a real live human being?